How to construct a winning stock portfolio for 2022

 If you are a newbie trying to make sense of what to do, I would suggest that your first step is to focus on the stock selection process.
 If you get this wrong, the benefits of diversification would be reduced.

-If you have yet to master stock-picking but still want to invest based on fundamentals, one way is to depend on third party advisers.
-There are several financial advisers who provide such analyses.
+If you have yet to master stock-picking but still want to invest based on fundamentals, one way is to depend on third-party advisers.
+Several financial advisers who provide such analyses.

 Those who do this well include people like Seeking Alpha.* Click the link for some free stock advice.
 If you subscribe to their services, you can tap into their business analysis and valuation.